Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 -- | A reasonable Range of Fuel to use in tests small :: Range Fuel small = to limit

--- | Generates up to a certain amount of Fuel genFuelN :: Fuel -> Gen Fuel genFuelN = Gen.inRange . to

--- | Generates a (relatively small) amount of Fuel genFuel = Gen.inRange small
 ```

 Generating `Com`{.haskell} values is more tricky, since they are recursive.
 A